windkh/node-red-contrib-telegrambot/README.md

  2. is triggered when the command is not received

 The second one is useful when you want to use a keyboard.
 See example below.
 Commands usually start with a / like for example /foo.
 According to the telegram api documentation the command should be issued following the bot name like /foo@YourBot.
 This is important when you add several different bots to one single group chat.
 To avoid that the bot handles commands that are not directly sent to it using the long notation you can set the "strict" mode in the options of the command node.
 In this case the bot only accepts the full command notation in group chats.

 The second output is only issued if a command was received before.
-If another ocmmand was triggered in the meantime the pending status of the first one is reset.
+If another ocmmand was triggered in the meantime, the pending status of the first one is reset.
 The state is stored per user and per chat.

 ## Event Node